 The LEDs also have a specific drop in voltage forward in cases where it is used typical circuits like a conventional diode.
 The drop in voltage depends on the current of the LED, the color of the produced light, etc. There are different values in the drop of voltage that would vary from 1.5V to 2.5 V current for 10 to 50 mA current.

 Working Principle of LED

 In LED, energy discharged in light form hinges on the forbidden energy gap.
 One could manipulate the wavelength of the light produced.
-Therefore, from its wavelength, the light colour and its visibility or cannot be controlled.
-The colour and wavelength of the light emitted can be determined by doping it with several impurities.
+Therefore, from its wavelength, the light color and its visibility or cannot be controlled.
+The color and wavelength of the light emitted can be determined by doping it with several impurities.

 Uses of LED

-LEDs find application in various fields, including optical communication, alarm and security systems, remote-controlled operations, robotics etc. It finds usage in many such areas because of its long-lasting capability, low power requirements, swift response time and fast switching capabilities.
-Below are a few standard LED uses:
+LEDs find applications in various fields, including optical communication, alarm and security systems, remote-controlled operations, robotics, etc. It finds usage in many such areas because of its long-lasting capability, low power requirements, swift response time, and fast switching capabilities.
+Below are a few standards LED uses: